-- 1. Rotate the computer to the right so the memory is in the position shown below. - 2.
+- 1. Locate the memory module(s) in the bottom right corner of the computer. - 2.
+Rotate the computer counterclockwise so the memory is in the position shown below. - 3.
 To release the memory from its slot, push down on the two side latches.
 Then pull the memory module out of the slot.
 Repeat this step if you have a second memory module.
 Important: Return the memory to Apple in the packaging provided.